flowmo-ai/open_ai_client/README.md

 begin
-  #Creates a job that fine-tunes a specified model from a given dataset.
+  #Creates a fine-tuning job which begins the process of creating a new model from a given dataset.
 Response includes details of the enqueued job including job status and the name of the fine-tuned models once complete.
 [Learn more about fine-tuning](/docs/guides/fine-tuning)
   result = api_instance.create_fine_tuning_job(body)
   p result
 rescue OpenAIClient::ApiError => e